aiden-gonzalez/hydrate-backend/README.md

 Backend Node.js server for hydRate

 ### Generating a local certificate for HTTPS
-To generate a local certificate.pem and private-key.pem, run the following commands to install mkcert:
+To generate a local certificate.pem and https_private_key.pem, run the following commands to install mkcert:

 ```
 brew install mkcert